Oscar Randal-Williams

+Career

-He studied mathematics at the University of Oxford (MMath 2006, DPhil 2009), where he wrote his doctoral thesis Stable moduli spaces of manifolds under the supervision of Ulrike Tillmann.
-Since 2012 he has been at the University of Cambridge, since 2017 as reader and since 2020 as professor.
+Randal-Williams studied mathematics at the University of Oxford (MMath 2006, DPhil 2009), where he wrote his doctoral thesis Stable moduli spaces of manifolds under the supervision of Ulrike Tillmann.
+Since 2012 he has been at the University of Cambridge, since 2017 as reader, since 2020 as professor, and since 2024 as the Sadleirian Professor of Pure Mathematics.

 In joint work with Søren Galatius, he studied moduli spaces of manifolds, leading to a sequence of papers about which his coauthor talked at the ICM 2014.

+Awards and honours

-In 2017, he received a Whitehead Prize from the London Mathematical Society and a Philip Leverhulme Prize, in 2018 he was awarded an ERC Starting Grant, and in 2019 the Dannie Heineman Prize of the Göttingen Academy of Sciences and Humanities and the Oberwolfach Prize.
-He is one of two managing editors of the Proceedings of the London Mathematical Society, and an editor of the Journal of Topology.
-In 2022, he was awarded the Clay Research Award jointly with Søren Galatius.
+In 2017 Randal-Williams received a Whitehead Prize from the London Mathematical Society and a Philip Leverhulme Prize.
+In 2018 he was awarded an ERC Starting Grant, and in 2019 the Dannie Heineman Prize of the Göttingen Academy of Sciences and Humanities and the Oberwolfach Prize.
+In 2022 he was awarded the Clay Research Award jointly with Søren Galatius, and spoke at the ICM.
+In 2024 he was elected a Fellow of the Royal Society.